“I really enjoyed the Guest at Your Table service. . . . Thank you for bringing this to our congregation.”

-- Members of the UU Society of Grafton and Upton in Grafton, Mass., reflected each week on “wondering questions” about the guests featured in Stories of Hope.
+- Members of the UU Society of Grafton and Upton in Grafton, Mass., created and reflected each week on “wondering questions” about the guests featured in Stories of Hope.

-- The River Road UU Congregation in Bethesda, Md., has an annual alternative gift market and included items related to the work being done by our featured partners, including small-scale items so children can participate.
-For example, one option was “$5 share of materials for a groundnut sheller,” which helps teach about appropriate technology used by partners in Uganda.
+- The River Road UU Congregation in Bethesda, Md., has an annual alternative gift market and included items related to the work being done by our featured partners, including smaller-scale items so children could participate.
+For example, one option was “$5 share of materials for a groundnut sheller,” which helped teach about appropriate technology used by partners in Uganda.

 - North Shore Unitarian in Deerfield, Ill., recognized the top two contributing families in the worship service with a small open-hands statue and featured their names in the weekly bulletin.
 (Note: be sure to get permission before recognizing people publicly for the amount of their donation!)

 - Children at the UU Church in Springfield, Vt., started a fundraiser with a microloan: using primarily recycled and natural materials, they made door swags and centerpieces to sell at coffee hour.

 - In Golden, Colo., Jefferson Unitarian Church volunteers held a youth religious education class during services, with a slide show of UUSC and Guest at Your Table featuring pictures and stories.
 Students role-played being guests and hosts.